AnalyticsByJake/SQL_Meets_Suburbia/README.md

 ## IV.
 What I Asked the Data (SQL)

-Once the data had been tidied and adjusted, I then broke down the primary queries into key domains of a business interest.
-Along with this, I have included large portions of modifiable code to fit individual needs.
+Once the data had been tidied and adjusted, I then broke down the primary queries into key domains of enterprise.
+Along with this, I include large portions of modifiable code to fit your own personal needs.

 <p align="center">
   <img src="images/image_5_uncomment_code.jpg" width=600/>
 </p>

-The main areas of concern are listed as follows:
+The scope of the analysis covers the following issues:

 - Property Score Calculator
 - Price and Commonality by State/City